Yeh Hai India

 Yeh Hai India is a 2017 Indian Hindi-language drama film written and directed by Lomharsh.
 Produced by Sandeep Choudhary under the banner of DLB Films Pvt.
 Ltd. The film is based on its writer's real life journey to several countries and his observations on the thoughts and views of other people about India.
 It features Gavie Chahal, Deana Uppal in the lead roles.
 Music by Raja Hassan.

 Plot

-Yeh Hai India, follows the story of a 25-year-old NRI, who is born and raised in U.K and shares the same stereotype views of India, which is known for its vast population, pollution and poverty.
+Yeh Hai India, follows the story of a 25-year-old NRI, who is born and raised in United Kingdom and shares the same stereotype views of India, which is known for its vast population, pollution and poverty.
 However, protagonist finds new development in media or probably an "other side of same coin" of India, which is also known for successful mars mission in first attempt, a nation which proudly holds title "God of Cricket" for Sachin Tendulkar, who is again an Indian and a nation which is known for its holy generosity with icons like Mother Teresa".
 The film was shot in Rajasthan, Bihar, Mumbai, Uttar Pradesh, Madhya Pradesh and Gujarat.

 The official motion poster of Yeh Hai India released in Jaipur.